RickJanssen500/S3-portfolio/learningoutcomesGP.md

    we all had a clear view of the process and everyone shared the same opinion.

    ## 8 You act in a professional manner during software development and learning.
 IP and GP

+   As seen in LO3, we use the scrum methodology as we hold daily stand-ups, stand-downs, sprint reviews, sprint retrospective etc.

+   I always try to communicate professionally and in a timely manner with my group members, as well as with the product owners.
+   If my train is delayed I will let my groupmembers know I will be a bit later.
+   I'll do this via Whatsapp because this is a fast way to communicate with my group members in case something like this happens.

+   If we know a groupmember can't make it to school, we wil do the meeting in Discord so everyone is able to participate in the standup/standdown.
+   So they will still be able to track our progress as well as share their own.

+   In the earlier meetings I did not talk a lot during meetings with the stakeholder.
+   While we were trying to switch between who leads the meeting, Rens would be the meeting leader most of the time.
+   During one week of the semester Rens was on holiday during a meeting with our stakeholder, This forced me to take a more leading role in the meeting.
+   Since this meeting I have been more active in the meetings, with showing our work and dicussing with the stakeholder.